 Regional cuisine makes up a large part of the identity of Japan's cities and prefectures.
-Here, Japan specialist, Katherine Welland has put together some of her favourite dishes and places to eat.
+Here, Japan specialist, Katherine has put together some of her favourite dishes and places to eat.

 If, like me, you're a real food fanatic and love to sample local delicacies, then Japan will certainly not disappoint.
 With Tokyo having just landed the title of the Michelin food capital of the world (boasting an impressive 191 Michelin stars), Japan has been internationally recognised for its gastronomic splendour.
 But it is not just Japan's capital that is home to outstanding food.

 Regional cuisine makes up a large part of the identity of Japan's cities and prefectures.
 When I was living and travelling in Japan, friends would always advise me to try the speciality dishes of the many areas that I visited.
-These area-specific speciality dishes are widely televised on Japan's many cooking shows, meaning that most Japanese people are very knowledgable about the fantastic variety of cuisine available and often automatically associate cities and prefectures with the food that they are famous for.
+These area-specific speciality dishes are widely televised on Japan's many cooking shows, meaning that most Japanese people are very knowledgeable about the fantastic variety of cuisine available and often automatically associate cities and prefectures with the food that they are famous for.

 There are plenty of authentic Japanese dishes to try so what better way to explore Japan than to eat your way around it!
 Here are some of the famous specialities dishes from some of my favourite food-spots in Japan: